coderolls/coderolls-blog/_posts/java-files-io/2021-01-03-read-file-using-bufferedreader.md

 image: assets/images/2021-01-03/read-file-using-bufferedreader.webp
 categories: [Java, Java File IO]
 toc: true
-description: "In this article we will see how to read a file using the `BufferedReader` class in Java."
+description: "In this article, we will see how to read a file using the `BufferedReader` class in Java."
 ---

-In this article we will see how to read a file using the `BufferedReader `class in Java.
+In this article, we will see how to read a file using the `BufferedReader `class in Java.

 `BufferedReader` class reads text from a character-input stream.
-Because of buffering characters it provides an  efficient way to read characters, arrays, and lines.
+Because of buffering characters, it provides an  efficient way to read characters, arrays, and lines.

 `BufferedReader` provides two important  methods to read from the file. i.e `read()` and `readLine()`.